ryantd42/NY-Legislative-Git/2023/A7494B-2023/bill.md

  AGE IDENTIFYING ALL INGREDIENTS AND LABELING FOR MAJOR FOOD ALLERGENS IN SUCH  FORM  AND MANNER AS REQUIRED PURSUANT TO THE FEDERAL FOOD ALLERGEN LABELING AND CONSUMER PROTECTION ACT OF 2004, AS AMENDED.
   § 3.
-This act shall take effect on the ninetieth day  after  it  shall have become a law.
+This act shall take effect one year after it shall have become  a law.